Here’s How You Can Improve Your Chances Of Speaking At Our Streaming Media Shows

 I have over 100 speaking/presentation spots at each show and typically get more than 500 speaking requests.
-About 75% of all the speaking spots go to content owners and customers who buy and deploy online video services.
-Since there are so few spots for vendors, I pick vendors who help bring their customers to speak at the shows.
-The way we get so many top-notch content owners and enterprise users to speak is with vendor’s help.
-They invite customers, introduce us to them and try to bring them to speak on a particular topic.
+About 75% of all the speaking spots go to content owners, agencies, advertisers, and brands that deploy online video services.
+Since there are so few spots for vendors, I pick vendors who help bring their customers to speak at the show.
+They invite customers, introduce me to them and try to bring them to speak on a particular topic or subject.

 Once I have that I will cross check it against companies who have already asked to speak or are confirmed speakers and will look to see what sessions these companies may fit into.
 Once I figure that out, we’ll try to confirm one of them and it they agree to speak, then your company gets a speaking spot as well, usually on a different session than the customer is on.

 I open up the call for speakers about 6 months before a show and I leave it open for about 7 weeks.
 If you don’t get your speaking request in during that time, how do you expect me to know that you want to speak?
 I am often told by some that they are the leading company in the market for a particular service and as a result, I should automatically be reaching out to them to ask them to speak.
-It is not my responsibility to chase down a company and if you don’t make the effort to send in a speaking request, why should I ask you to speak?
+There are over 1,000 vendors in the space, I can’t possibly reach out to all of them, so if you want to speak, you have to let me know.
 I am always willing to talk about what you want to do at the show, hear your ideas and find out how you can get involved.
 But I can’t do that if you don’t send in a submission at all, let alone on time.

 There are many vendors who follow the rules, get their submissions in on time and work with me closely to ensure that the attendees are getting quality information.
 That is all I care about, producing a show that has value not only to the industry but to the attendees who are paying their money to come.
 To the vendors and third-party speaking firms that work with me, thank you.
 I appreciate your help and your professionalism and I hope that all vendors will follow your lead.